sanuvarghese/EGMDQM_HLT_eff/README.md

 ```
 `unpack.py ` unpacks the zip files from ```/eos/cms/store/group/comm_dqm/DQMGUI_Backup/data/offline/OnlineData/original/``` selecting only the HLTpb files of  greater than a run number and a minimum size (10 MB).
 It also skips the existing files(that are already unpacked) in the target directory.

 `compute_eff.py` saves the filter wise counts of each Single Ele filter in the desired mass window for EE and EB (plus/minus).
+This is a modified version of Laurent's original script

 `plot_all.py` calculates the filter wise efficiency and plots them overlaying them in a single plot.